House Plan Profile

 Diamond-shaped gridding accents the arched window in the front door.
 A slender, similarly gridded window nestles under a tiny street-facing gable.
 This mini gable echoes the eye-catching two-story A-shaped gable next to it.

 That magical fairy tale feeling continues inside.
 The living room is vaulted to the second floor ceiling.
 On the left, natural light washes in through a two-story stack of multipaned windows crowned by mirror-image quarter rounds.
 More light beams in through the gridded glass in the tiny front gable.
 A plant shelf below it takes advantage of the light.
+If you like the spaciousness of a Chalet house plan you will love the Langston.

 Flames in the masonry fireplace serve as a warm focal point when the sky dims and darkens.
 With the exception of the pass-through in front of its sink, the kitchen is a separate space.
 An arched opening links it to a dining room with a windowed bench alcove.
 Basement stairs are off of the kitchen, while stairs to the second floor angle up behind the fireplace.